mediachain/mediachain/rfc/mediachain-rfc-2.md

 service.
 If too many nodes are dropping transactions so as to affect the system as a whole, the disruption would be big enough for a metric event visible to system monitoring.
-At which point, intervention by tier-1 node operators can restore the problem,.
+At which point, intervention by tier-1 node operators can restore the problem.

 #### Message Injection Attacks